MicrosoftDocs/Dynamics-365-Operations.is-is/core/get-started/glossary.md

 ###### <a name="cycle-time"></a>**tími ferlis**

-Tími sem tók að ljúka verkþætti.
+Tíminn sem það tekur að ljúka verkþætti.

-### <a name="d"></a>**D**
+### <a name="d"></a>**Y**

 ###### <a name="dashboard"></a>**yfirlit**

-Dæmigerð upphafssíða í Dynamics 365 for Operations. Á yfirlitinu sjá notendur hluta fyrir hvert vinnusvæði sem þeir hafa aðgang að.
+Yfirleitt upphafssíðan í Finance and Operations. Á yfirlitinu sjá notendur hluta fyrir hvert vinnusvæði sem þeir hafa aðgang að.
 Hver hluti birtir reiti úr samantektarhlutum í tengdu vinnusvæði.
 Yfirlitið samanstendur af heiti og hluta með reitum.

 ###### <a name="data-entity"></a>**gagnaeining**